AquaQAnalytics/Qeneos/README.md

-# Geneos XML Builder V1.0
+# Qeneos - Geneos XML Builder V1.0
 ##### Designed and maintained by AquaQ Analytics

 ## For Initial Setup